numel007/Calculator/readme.md

 # One Rep Max and RPE Calculator
-This calculator is used to calculate a user's one rep maximum on the benchpress.
+This calculator is used to calculate a user's one rep maximum on the bench press.
 It will also output expected rep ranges at each level of perceived exertion from 95% to 80%.

 - 1RM & RPE Calculator
     - [Terminology](#Terminology)